-India’s vast length and breadth makes to impossible to understand the many subtle nuances and differences in cultures.
-Each city has its own rhythm and thrum – whether it’s the captal city of Delhi, the bustling historic Bhopal, Rajasthan’s wonders steeped in legends or Southern India’s low-key towns wedged in a time-warp.
-The cities of India reflect the breathless growth of the nation –you are likely to find both modern and vintage aspects, semalessly blending in with each other.
+India’s vast length and breadth makes it impossible to understand the many subtle nuances and differences in cultures.
+Each city has its own rhythm and thrum – whether it’s the capital city of Delhi, the bustling historic Bhopal, Rajasthan’s wonders steeped in legends or Southern India’s low-key towns wedged in a time-warp.
+The cities of India reflect the breathless growth of the nation –you are likely to find both modern and vintage aspects, seamlessly blending with each other.

 Ajmer & Pushkar

 India is dotted with destinations that one can mark as ‘iconic’.
 Apart from the Taj Mahal, India has a robust list that one possibly cannot tick off in one single trip.
 The list includes topographical stalwarts like caves and hanging tree root bridges, ancient temples rife with history and forts that hang high from craggy cliff tops.
 The iconic destinations of India are something that a traveller should mark out before planning a trip to India.
 Many of them leave you with a feeling that you might have visited heaven on earth.

 Manas Wildlife Sanctuary